nkchenjx/postFRET/postFRET_V3/Readme.txt

 ------------------------------------------------------------------------------------------
 Functions:
-2. findRateError.m
+2. MCSimulation.m
-   Run a Monte Carlo simulation and find the average absolute error of the results from the target.
+   Run a Monte Carlo simulation for a simulated trajectory.

 3. awgn.m
    Generate a Gaussian noise.